 Checking your blood sugar before exercising

 Eating a snack before or during exercise

-Your doctor may also suggest checking your urine for ketones, a sign that your blood sugar is too high.
+Your doctor may also suggest checking the urine for ketones, a sign that blood sugar is too high.
 Avoid strenuous activity whenever ketones are present.

 Type 1 Diabetes and Diet